LennaHammer/English/EVP/out/words_pronoun.md

 /ˈplen.t̬i/
 [B1](the state of having) enough or more than enough, or a large amount
 - Would you like some more coffee?
 "No thanks, I've had plenty."
-- We've got plenty of time before we need to leave for the airport.
+- We've got plenty `of time` before we need to leave for the airport.
-- They've always had plenty of money.
+- They've always had plenty `of money`.
-- There's plenty to do here.
+- There's plenty `to do` here.
-- There's plenty more beer in the fridge.
+- There's plenty `more` beer in the fridge.

 ## 129. same ## pronoun
 /seɪm/ the same
 [B1]not another different thing or situation
-- I'm terrible at physics, and it's the same with chemistry - I get it all wrong.
+- I'm terrible at physics, and `it's` the same `with` chemistry - I get it all wrong.
 - I'd do the same if I was in your position.

 ## 130. them ## pronoun